myeomans/politeness/cran-comments.md

+## Version Update (0.3.1)

+We have updated three of the included features (question types and affirmation), and added two new ones (agreement, acknowledgement).
+We have also updated the documentation to reflect these changes, as well as changes in one of our dependencies (spacyr).

 ## Version Update (0.2.6)

 Sadly, the labels we updated in the previous version disrupted some functionality (which we discovered from a collaborator soon after the previous push).
 We've gone in and fixed the issue, and we apologize for the error.